 All hail the Facebook Fundraiser tools!
-OK, it hasn’t been ground-shaking but maybe you’ve noticed a Create Fundraiser button on Facebook pages of your favourite charities?
+Have you noticed a Create Fundraiser button on Facebook pages of your favourite charities?
 It’s a great initiative to speed up donations.
-Facebook takes 5% of the amount raised for admin.
 Read more about Facebook invites charities to sign up for new fundraising tools.

 However the sign-up process is not easy.
 The Facebook How does my organization qualify to use Facebook’s fundraising tools? guidelines weren’t really thorough enough.
 So I’m sharing the lessons I learned when I signed up on behalf of a client.